deep-learning-mit/staging/_posts/2023-11-10-superposition.md

 ### Results

 Below we present each activation function, along with plots depicting how training results in superposition at varying degrees of sparsity.

+[STRUCTURE NOTES]
+For each activation function, we should include the Sparsity_super.png, as well as the phase change diagram, at the very least.
+(Maybe this would be busy/hard to read?
+Not sure until I see it.)
+Should we also include a function definition (ie 1/(1+e^-x) for Sigmoid) and accompanying graph for each (would the additional and likely simple graph be too much visualization)?
+Potential orders of activations in paper:
+ReLU (OG), Sigmoid/Tanh (simple, OG, similar), GeLU/SiLU (still per-neuron, good (?) transition to SoLU), SoLU ReLU (OG), GeLU/SiLU (similar results: antipodal pairs), Sigmoid/Tanh (more polysemanticity), SoLU (multi-neuron activation), Similar activation shapes: ReLU/GeLU/SiLU (flat + linear-ish), Sigmoid/Tanh (S), SoLU (indie boy)

 The ReLU (Rectified Linear Units) activation function is a piecewise-linear function, a property which results in the ReLU model attempting to simulate the identity function when possible.
 [IDK WE NEED MORE AND IDK, look at comment]